 BREEDING ADVANCES IN GROUNDNUT

 Need for advancements in groundnut breeding: Traditional breeding methods are often time-consuming, imprecise and less effective when dealing with complex traits controlled by multiple genes.
 This has created a strong need for advanced breeding techniques that can speed up the process and improve the accuracy of developing new and elite varieties.
 Scientists and breeders are now using modern tools such as marker-assisted selection (MAS), genomic selection (GS), gene editing tools and speed breeding to advance up the breeding process.
 Marker-assisted selection helps identify plants with desirable traits like disease resistance using DNA markers, while genomic selection uses whole-genome data to predict plant performance and genetic merit for complex traits such as drought tolerance and yield.
 Gene editing tools like CRISPR/Cas9 have been used to modify genes such as FAD2 to increase oleic acid content, resulting in improved groundnut oil, with longer shelf life .
 Speed breeding allows multiple generations of groundnut to be grown in a year, drastically reducing the time needed to release new varieties.
 High-throughput phenotyping has also made it easier to measure plant traits accurately in different field conditions.
 These modern methods are not only making breeding faster and more efficient but also helping produce varieties that are high-yielding, disease-resistant, climate-resilient and nutritionally superior.
-Therefore, integrating these advanced breeding technologies with traditional methods is crucial to overcome the limitations of traditional methods and complement each other for ustainable groundnut production.
+Therefore, integrating these advanced breeding technologies with traditional methods is crucial to overcome the limitations of traditional methods and complement each other for sustainable groundnut production.

 Advanced breeding methods in groundnut: Some of the advanced breeding approaches employed for the improvement of Groundnut are described below: